 The Pancreatic Cancer Action Network encourages all patients to consider clinical trials when exploring treatment options.
 The organization has a comprehensive up-to-date database of all approved pancreatic cancer-specific clinical trials taking place nationwide and can do a customized eligibility search for patients through our Patient and Liaison Services program.

 For more information about the Pancreatic Cancer Action Network and clinical trials visit www.pancan.org.

 The Pancreatic Cancer Action Network is the national organization creating hope in a comprehensive way through research, patient support, community outreach and advocacy for a cure.
 The organization is leading the way to increase the survival rate for people diagnosed with this devastating disease through a bold initiative — The Vision of Progress: Double the Pancreatic Cancer Survival Rate by 2020.
 Together, we can know, fight and end pancreatic cancer by intensifying our efforts to heighten awareness, raise funds for comprehensive private research, and advocate for dedicated federal research to advance early diagnostics, better treatments and increase chances of survival.

 Pancreatic Cancer Action Network

-ALL INQUIRIES FROM PATIENTS AND CAREGIVERS REGARDING ABRAXANE, PLEASE CALL OUR PATIENT AND LIAISION SERVICES (PALS) PROGRAM AT 877-272-6226 OR EMAIL PALS@PANCAN.ORG.
+ALL INQUIRIES FROM PATIENTS AND CAREGIVERS REGARDING ABRAXANE, PLEASE CALL OUR PanCAN Patient Services AT 877-272-6226 OR EMAIL firstname.lastname@example.org.